-This site provides informaion and locations of useful, edible, medicinal, and interesting plants located around the UCSB campus.
-Snacking on that which grows under your nose is a great way to become more connected with the environment and learn more about other cultures.
-Foraging and harvesting your own produce can also contribute to decreased reliance on processed foods or even the same fruits that come wrapped in celophane or coated in pesticides at the store.
-Participating in the collection of utilizable plants on campus also supports sustainable practices, such as watering with reclaimed water and gathering your own produce, helping to reduce the amount of climate pollution in the production and transportation of the fruits and edible plants UCSB students eat.
+This site provides information and locations of useful, edible, medicinal, and interesting plants located around the UCSB campus.
+Snacking on plants that grow under your nose is a great way to become more connected with the environment and learn more about other cultures.
+Foraging and harvesting your own produce can also contribute to decreased reliance on processed foods or even the same fruits that come wrapped in cellophane or coated in pesticides at the store.
+Participating in the collection of utilizable plants on campus supports sustainable practices, such as watering with reclaimed water, gathering your own local produce, and helping to reduce the amount of climate pollution in the production and transportation of the fruits and edible plants UCSB students eat.
 We are only beginning the site, but in the coming months you can expect to find more information on the wonderful plants on and around the UCSB campus.
 Enjoy educating your taste buds, but please do not take any unnecessary risks if you are unsure about a plant.
 Use your own common sense when locating and collecting plants and be sure to check the listed information to ensure correct identification of edible plants.
-These plants are fed with reclaimed water, so be sure to wash your edible plants before consumption!
+These plants are fed with reclaimed water, so be sure to wash them before consumption!

 Who We are